g2valdez/willievaldez.github.io/_posts/2020-10-04-AutomaticRegistration.md

     }
 ```

 Now how do we get each class to call `RegisterEnemyType`?
-If we make a static `Register` function for each derived class, we'd still have a list of includes and `Register` calls akin to the big ugly function definition file like Code Chunk A. If only we could call a function in the static space of a source file.
+If only we could call a function in the static space of a source file.
 Well, we can! we just have make  `RegisterEnemyType` return a value.
 Make a macro that constructs a static value with our function call like this:
 ```cpp
 #define REGISTER_ENEMY_TYPE(CLASS) size_t g_enemyNum##__COUNTER__ = Enemy::RegisterEnemyType<CLASS>(#CLASS)
 ```